San Francisco Events

 Show Your Pride

-June is also Gay Pride Month, when visitors from all over the world come to San Francisco for a packed schedule of parties, dances, and film and arts festivals.
-The 2-day highlight in late June is the Lesbian, Gay, Bisexual and Transgender SF Pride parade up Market Street.
-With entertainment on more than 20 stages and venues—including the Main Stage in Civic Center Plaza, next to City Hall—this is the largest LGBT gathering in the country.
+June is also Pride Month, when visitors from all over the world come to San Francisco for a packed schedule of parties, dances, and film and arts festivals.
+The 2-day highlight in late June is the San Francisco Lesbian, Gay, Bisexual, Transgender Pride Celebration Committee's SF Pride parade up Market Street.
+With entertainment on more than 20 stages and venues—including the Main Stage in Civic Center Plaza, next to City Hall—this is said to be the largest LGBTQ+ gathering in the country.

 Held in conjunction with Pride and presented by Frameline, the San Francisco International LGBTQ Film Festival showcases the work of filmmakers from around the world.
-The 11-day schedule of gay, lesbian, bisexual and transgender-themed films includes features, documentaries, short films and web series.
+The 11-day schedule of LGBTQ+-themed films includes features, documentaries, short films and web series.
 Most showings take place at the Castro Theatre; other venues include the Roxie Theater and the Victoria Theatre.

 Take in a Show

 All the world's a stage for the San Francisco Shakespeare Festival , which presents free weekend in-the-park productions of the Bard's plays throughout the month of September.
 Performances take place at the Presidio's Main Post Parade Ground Lawn (between Graham Street and Keyes Avenue) and at the Jerry Garcia Amphitheater in McLaren Park (40 John F. Shelley Dr.).